 i-80 Gold Announces High-Grade Results from Underground Drilling at Cove

-Highlight new results from 2023 drilling program at Cove include:
+Highlight new results from the 2023 drilling program at McCoy-Cove include:

-To date, 40 holes have been completed (28 with results released) out of approximately 120 holes planned that will comprise more than 40,000 metres on approximate 30 metre centers in advance of an updated resource estimate and economic study.
-This program is focused on the CSD Gap and Helen Zone portions of the deposit while mineralization below the pit in the Cove South Deep and 2201 deposits is not being drilled as part of this program (Figures 2 & 3).
+The program being completed will consist of approximately 120 holes comprising more than 40,000 m of drilling on approximate 30 metre spacing in advance of an updated resource estimate and economic study.
+This program is focused on the CSD Gap and Helen Zone portions of the deposit while mineralization below the pit in the Cove South Deep and 2201 zones are not being drilled as part of this program, (Figure 3) but offer a significant upside opportunity.

 Figure 2 – 3D View of the Cove Deposit and Drill Program

-Figure 3 – Surface Plan View of the Cove-Helen Deposit
+Figure 3 – Surface Plan View of the Cove Deposit

 Please click here for further information on abbreviations and conversions referenced in this press release.